Kimberlya0114/about-me/README.md

 Email: kimberlya0114@hstat.org

-Some of my hobbies include drawing and baking
+I am 15 years old and some of my hobbies include drawing, baking, and building puzzles.
+On my free time I like to watch shows on [Netflix](https://www.netflix.com/) or [Hulu](https://www.hulu.com/welcome).

 ##### School Schedule